Joe2308/hooplife-ms4/README.md

 I have placed the priority content on the home page so the user sees this first.
 I have arranged the supporting content in order of priority in additional sections.
-Each section links to the most important items to engage users and encourage a conversion in the form of a successfully checkout and sales funnel completion.
+Each section links to the most important items to engage users and encourage a conversion in the form of a successfull checkout and sales funnel completion.

 ### Elements that have priority
 1. Navigation menu with fixed scrolling.